AI-Powered Systems for Access and Equity

 I research intelligent interactive systems that enhance the perception and ability of people with disabilities.
 For now, I focus on people with visual impairments, which include people who are blind and people with low vision, a large and understudied population.
 My students and I conduct studies to understand people's perceptual abilities, behaviors, and experiences, and design novel interactive systems that help people navigate, learn STEM concepts, and socialize with friends and co-workers.
 Here are some links to help you learn more about me and my work:

-Shiri Azenkot is an Assistant Professor of Information Science at the Jacobs Technion-Cornell Institute at Cornell Tech, Cornell University.
+Shiri Azenkot is an Associate Professor of Information Science at the Jacobs Technion-Cornell Institute at Cornell Tech, Cornell University, where she directs the Enhancing Ability Lab.
 She is also an affiliate faculty member in the Computer Science Department at the Technion--Israel Institute of Technology.
 Her research interests are in accessibility and interaction on new platforms.
+In 2019, she co-founded XR Access, a community dedicated to making augmented and virtual reality accessible to people with disabilities.
 Shiri frequently publishes at top HCI and accessibility conferences, including CHI, ASSETS, UIST, and UbiComp.
+She is the recipient of the NSF CAREER and CRII awards, and multiple best paper awards and nominations.
 Currently, her research is funded by the NSF, AOL, Verizon, and Facebook.
 Before arriving at Cornell Tech, she was a PhD student in Computer Science & Engineering at the University of Washington, where she was advised by Richard Ladner and Jacob Wobbrock.
-Shiri has received the UW graduate medal (awarded to just one PhD candidate at the university each year), a National Science Foundation Graduate Research Fellowship, and an AT&T Labs Graduate Fellowship.

 For more information about me, see my CV.